grantsrb/blotching/readme.md

         dataset.
     "aug_mod": int
-        a modulus to determine the frequency of data manipulations. manipulations are augmentations, axings, or star bootstraps
+        a modulus to determine the frequency of data manipulations. manipulations are augmentations, axings, or star bootstraps. if negative, will wait for a training loss plateau before performing another augmentation loop.
+If -1, will wait for training loss plateaus before performing augmentation loops "min_aug_gap": int
+        the minimum number of epochs to separate each augmentation loop. only applies when `aug_mod` is -1
+    "aug_temp": float
+        the sampling temperature for the star bootstrapping and the augmentation bootstrapping

     "max_val_loops": int
         enforces a limit on the number of validation iterations.
 This is useful for speeding up trainings
+    "val_temp": float
+        the sampling temperature for validation
     "n_train_loops": int
         the number of loops per epoch. this is useful if you want to validate more often.